RedHatQE/rhui-testing-tools/README.md

 Requirements for running:
 ------------------------
-1. You need to install python modules and rhui-testing-tools before using them:
+You need to install python modules and rhui-testing-tools before using them:

-2. In case you dont have it, install PIP tool: `sudo yum install python-pip`
+1. In case you dont have it, install PIP tool: `sudo yum install python-pip`
-3. Install boto (aws python interface): `pip install boto`
+2. Install boto (aws python interface): `pip install boto`
-4. Install Python Yaml support: `sudo yum install PyYAML`
+3. Install Python Yaml support: `sudo yum install PyYAML`
-5. Install rhui-testing-tools - run in directory where this README is placed: `python setup.py install`
+4. Install rhui-testing-tools - run in directory where this README is placed: `sudo python setup.py install`

 Basic usage:
 -----------